 -

-- Note: If you have MinnesotaCare and are pregnant or under the age of 18, you may also qualify.
+- Note: If you have MinnesotaCare and are pregnant or under the age of 19, you may also qualify.
+You could also get CFSS if you are in the Alternative Care (AC) program.

-If PCA services are right for you, you will be approved for services based on your needs.
-You’ll get information about the assessment results and a letter called a “service authorization” that says the types of services you’ll get, the amount of time you’ll get for services, and when they can start.
-It could range from 30 minutes a day to 24 hours per day for a person on a ventilator.
+If CFSS is right for you, a CFSS consultation provider will help you understand how the program works, figure out the services you need, and write a service delivery plan that meets your needs.
+Your plan will include the types of services you’ll get, the amount of time you’ll get for services, and when the services can start.
+It could range from 30 minutes a day to 24 hours per day depending on your needs.

 What You Pay

-You do not pay any fees or copayments for PCA services.
+You do not pay any fees or copayments for Community First Services and Supports.
 However, you may have to pay amounts related to your MA eligibility, such as an MA spenddown, an MA-EPD premium, or an MA-Waiver obligation.

 How to Apply